People sitting at a conference table with one person standing up

 Program Requirements

-The program is carefully crafted to give you a strong foundation and provide flexibility for your interests and goals.
+The program is carefully crafted to give you a strong foundation and provide flexibility for your interests and goals, and consists of:

 • A core introduction to education research